• Recipe Index

 • 1 finely chopped green onion, optional

 *Sometimes a bit of the marinade can drip onto the aluminum foil and burn on there.
-That can cause a light burned smell but don’t worry when that happens; it’s only the drippings on the foil.
+That can cause a light burned smell but don't worry, it's only the drippings on the foil.
 The chicken wings themselves will be perfectly fine.

 Calories: 402kcalCarbohydrates: 25.3gProtein: 21.9gFat: 23gSaturated Fat: 5.9gCholesterol: 77mgSodium: 2120mgPotassium: 264mgFiber: 1.5gSugar: 9.7gCalcium: 40mgIron: 2mg